 Commonly Asked Microsoft Interview Questions and Answers

 The questions asked during an interview at Microsoft can be tricky and difficult.
 You must be well-prepared to handle such a situation.
-Your knowledge of computer science and programming will be tested comprehensively at your session with the hiring manager.
+Your knowledge of computer science and programming will be tested comprehensively in your session with the hiring manager.

 Tip: The interviewers also asked questions that are completely out of context to test your pressure handling and intelligence.